Topix (website): Controversies

 A. G. Sulzberger of The New York Times wrote that "The same Web sites created as places for candid talk about local news and politics are also hubs of unsubstantiated gossip, stirring widespread resentment in communities where ties run deep, memories run long and anonymity is something of a novel concept".
 He added that "Whereas online negativity seems to dissipate naturally in a large city, it often grates like steel wool in a small town where insults are not easily forgotten".
 Various local governments censured the Topix forums.
 Many lawsuits resulted from content posted on Topix.

 On February 3, 2009, Mark and Rhonda Lesher filed a lawsuit against anonymous posters on Topix.com.
 According to their petition, over 1,700 defamatory statements were made about them by anonymous posters, resulting in 2,568 allegations of defamation and libel.
 Although Topix was not a party to the lawsuit, it was forced to reveal the IP addresses of the posters.
-The jury awarded the Leshers $13.8 million dollars against several Topix posters but the court later overturned the award.
+The jury awarded the Leshers $13.8 million against several Topix posters but the court later overturned the award.

 Initially Topix charged money to people who requested that Topix expedite the removal of negative posts.
 After thirty state attorneys general protested, Topix stopped charging.
 Jack Conway, the Kentucky Attorney General, said the charging scheme "smacked of having to pay a fee to get your good name back".

 On March 20, 2012, online gossip was the subject of a story called "Innocent Man's Life Destroyed by Anonymous Topix Poster" on Good Morning America.
 Topix CEO Chris Tolles was interviewed for the piece.